theripper93/Combat-Booster/README.md

 The included rune style images are created by Rin (rin#0002 on Discord)

-The DoubleSquare images are created by Wassily  (Wassily #8035 on Discord) https://discord.gg/A59GAZwB9M https://www.patreon.com/JB2A
+The DoubleSquare,Darkest and darksign images are created by Wassily  (Wassily #8035 on Discord) https://discord.gg/A59GAZwB9M https://www.patreon.com/JB2A